khyrulAlam/QuickMarker/README.md

 ## Usage Guide

 ### Uploading an Image
-1. Click the "Upload Image" button
+1. Click the "Upload Image" button or drag & drop an image
 2. Select an image file (JPG, PNG, or WEBP)
 3. The image will be displayed on the canvas

 ### Placing Markers
-1. Customize marker settings in the right panel:
+1. Customize marker settings in the collapsible right panel:
-   - Choose shape (Circle or Square)
-   - Adjust size, colors, and opacity
+   - **🎨 Shape & Style**: Choose shape, size, colors, and opacity
+   - **📝 Text Options**: Add optional text with color and font size
+   - **🔢 Count Options**: Enable sequential numbering with customization
    - See live preview of your marker style
 2. Click anywhere on the image to place a marker
 3. On mobile, tap on the image to place markers

+### Text vs Count Modes
+- **Text Mode**: Add custom text inside markers (optional)
+- **Count Mode**: Sequential numbers (1, 2, 3...) based on placement order
+- **Mutually Exclusive**: Only one mode can be active at a time
+- **Reset Count**: Use reset button to restart numbering from 1

 ### Editing Markers
 - **Delete Individual Marker**: Click directly on any marker
 - **Undo Last Marker**: Click "Undo Last" button or press `Ctrl/Cmd + Z`
 - **Clear All Markers**: Click "Clear All Markers" and confirm
+- **Reset Count**: Click "Reset Count" to restart numbering

 ### Downloading
 1. Click the "Download Image" button or press `Ctrl/Cmd + S`
-2. The annotated image will be saved as `annotated-image-[timestamp].png`
+2. High-quality image (original resolution) will be saved as `annotated-image-[timestamp].png`

 ## TypeScript Interfaces